Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Gradient routing controls what is learned where

 for all non-terminal nodes $v \in \mathcal{V} \setminus \{L\}$ and $i \in \mathcal{B}$.
 Choosing $\alpha_e^i \equiv 1$ recovers standard backpropagation.
 This weighting is only applied in the backward pass; the forward pass is left unchanged.
 Any gradient-based optimizer, like SGD or Adam \citep{kingma2014adam}, can then be used to train with these modified gradients.

-It is costly to define gradient routes over every data point and edge in the computational graph.
-In practice, we limit masks to a small set of edges, like the outputs of specific MLP neurons or the outputs of specific layers.
+In practice, gradient routing masks need not be defined over every data point and edge in the computational graph.
+Instead, we limit masks to a small set of edges, like the outputs of specific MLP neurons or the outputs of specific layers.
 Also, we typically assign gradient routes to data points based on membership in a coarse partition, like the forget set or retain set in an unlearning problem.
 Implementation is straightforward and efficient: \cref{alg:forward} gives sample Pytorch \citep{paszke2019pytorch} code in which masking is applied to the outputs of sequential layers.

+In all of our applications, masks are applied to activations of a few select layers.
+In most of our applications, these masks are binary, with 1's allowing the flow of gradients and 0's preventing the flow of gradients.
+Guidance for choosing these masks, and precise mask specifications for all our experiments, are given in \cref{apx:choosing-gradient-routes}.
+Informal descriptions are also given in the following section.